w1ndseeker/Walnut/README.md

 # Walnut

-* This repo use cmake instead of lua - cuz i know nothing about lua
+* This repo use cmake instead of lua - i know nothing about lua
 * Compile and Tested on macos-10.15.7
-* Removed most of the subdirectories - cuz i'd like not to compile these libs everytime
+* Removed most of the subdirectories - i'd like not to compile these libs everytime
 ---

 Walnut is a simple application framework built with Dear ImGui and designed to be used with Vulkan - basically this means you can seemlessly blend real-time Vulkan rendering with a great UI library to build desktop applications.
 The plan is to expand Walnut to include common utilities to make immediate-mode desktop apps and simple Vulkan applications.